BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 - If effort done to improve the system is always the same or decreases, this means there is good architecture;
 - If effort done to improve the system is inceasing, this means there is ***bad*** architecture;

-You can recognize bad architecture if more people are thrown at the problems at hand.
+You can recognize bad architecture if more resources in the form of more staff are thrown at the problems at hand.
 Make a mess and fail because your product is not maintainable.
 Decline in productivity when the mess builds.
 Clean code and clean architecture are very important to succeed.

 Having clean architecture means you should have diciplines into place which make sure your quality is top notch.
 Diciplines make you feel like you are working slow.
 Make sure you do not link your self worth to your speed, that's not fair to yourself.